19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Xoloitzcuintli

-Known as the Mexican Hairless, the Xolo is known to be calm, sweet and loving.
-He is strongly attached to his family and needs to be near them.
-He is even a good watchdog and tends to be protective of his family and territory.
+Known as the Mexican Hairless, the Xolo is calm, sweet, and loving.
+He bonds tightly with his family and wants to be close to them.
+He doubles as a good watchdog and turns protective over his people and his space.

 Final Thoughts